We finally got our first piglets for the homestead, and here’s a little inside look as we brought home our first Kunekune/American Guinea Hog piglets.

 ….and that’s where this piglet story begins!

-Why I chose to raise pigs over other animals for meat as a newbie
+Why I chose to raise meat pigs, for our first time raising animals for meat

-When we first bought our little homestead, I figured we’d start out meat raising with something small, such as meat chickens, and then work our way up to raising larger animals for meat as we gained more experience.
+When we first bought our little homestead, I figured we’d start out raising something small for meat, such as meat chickens, and then work our way up to raising larger animals for meat as we gained more experience.

 That was the original plan.